-The time shown indicates the approximate running time remaining on the battery if the battery continues to provide power at the current level.
+- The percentage indicates the approximate amount of charge remaining in the battery. - The time indicates the approximate running time remaining on the battery if the battery continues to provide power at the current level.
 For example, the time remaining will decrease when a DVD is playing and will increase when a DVD stops playing.